aMOPel/nim-karax-website/markdown/content/projects/10_this_website.md

 GitHub</a>

 This very website
-is a Single Page Application using transpiled Markdown as a source of content.
+is a SPA (single page application) using transpiled Markdown as a source of content.

 It was build
 using [Nim](https://nim-lang.org/), [Karax](https://github.com/karaxnim/karax) and [TailwindCSS](https://tailwindcss.com/).

+## Architecture

+### Functionality and Layout

 Among other things, Karax provides a DSL in Nim to describe HTML.
 This allows for describing the HTML layout intermingled with the imperative code.